 Dogs are sometimes referred to as man’s best friend; however, this isn’t always the case.
 Pet-friendly venues, such as coffee shops and hotels, allow owners to travel with their pets, yet by allowing this, they place pets among the general population and in unfamiliar surroundings.
 Dogs tend to bite someone when:

 For dogs that are not used to social interaction, loud sounds, and crowds, accompanying their owners in public is often overwhelming.
-Owners who have not properly trained their dogs to walk on a leash or who don’t have control over their dog in public put everyone else at risk.
+Owners who have not properly trained their dogs to walk on a leash or who don’t have control over their dog in public pose a risk to those in the immediate area.

 In certain situations, dogs may simply attack you without any obvious explanation for their behavior.
-A small, cute dog can bite you just as quickly as a large, tougher-looking dog.
+A small, cute dog can bite you just as quickly as a large, more intimidating dog.
 The breeds that are most commonly associated with dog bites are:

 While these breeds bite the most, their tendency to do so depends upon the environment in which they live and how their owners treat them.
 A chihuahua that is cared for and trained, for example, may interact appropriately around strangers.
 Whereas abused and neglected animals will react more violently.
 It is important to act with caution around any dog.
 Never assume a cute dog wearing bows is not a threat; no one can fully predict animal behavior, which is why remaining aware at all times is your best defense.

-The force of a dog bite depends upon the pound-force per square inch, which is commonly known as the PSI.
+The force, and resulting damage, of a dog bite depends upon the pound-force per square inch, which is commonly known as the PSI.
 Best described as a unit of measurement that calculates the pressure released upon any given point, PSI is a scientific method for determining the force with which a dog bites.
 Breeds that are known for having a high PSI include:

 The English Mastiff is a large breed of dog that is known as a gentle giant.
 These large dogs also have a high PSI of 556—a bite forceful enough to break a bone.
 If provoked, startled, or in protection mode, the English Mastiff can cause serious harm to an individual’s muscles, tendons, and bones.